rainlanguage/dotrain/README.md

     CLI command to run dotrain compiler.

     Options:
-      -c, --config <path>  Path to a config json file(default is './config.rain.json' if not specified) that contains configurations, which can contain: list of mapping details for compiling, path of local meta files, list of subgraph endpoints, see 'example.config.rain.json' for more details.
+      -c, --config <path>  Path to the rainconfig json file(default is './rainconfig.json' or './.rainconfig.json' if not specified) that contains configurations, see './example.rainconfig.json' for more details.
       -s, --silent         Print no std logs.
       -V, --version        output the version number
       -h, --help           display help for command

     Commands:
-      compile [options]    compile a single .rain file.
+      compile [options]    compile a single .rain file. rainconfig           show detailed information about rainconfig.json

 <br>
-Compile subcommand details:
+Compile subcommand details (compiling specific file):

     Usage: dotrain compile [options]